 After the agility, we wandered around the carnival some more, when we came upon a table and fenced area.
 A sign at the table indicated that this was the place for dogs to try and pass the American Kennel Club Canine Good Citizen test.
 Oh, what was this?
 It sounded fun.

-Well of course!
-I paid the small entry fee and Autumn and we waited our turn.
+Well, of course!
+I paid the small entry fee for Autumn and we waited our turn.
 We looked over the requirements as we stood off to the side until our names were called.

 The first test required the dog to allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation.
 The second test required the dog to allow a friendly stranger to touch it while it is out with its handler.
 The third test required the dog to welcome being groomed and examined.
 It also required the dog to permit someone, such as a veterinarian, groomer or friend of the owner, to do so.